VideoCarp/mcfunction-editor/README.md

 The text editor is relatively small compared to any others.
 The download size is very small and it's lightweight.
 * __Easy Manipulation__<br>
 You can *easily* manipulate parts of the text editor by just configuring variables.
+You can also change your themes in familiar ways by changing the "dark.qss" and "light.qss" files.
+Is the font ugly?
+Change it!
+If you need help, don't hesitate to ask.
 * __Aimed at Commands__<br>
 This editor is aimed specifically for commands and mcfunction, nothing else meaning it's the main focus and will be richest.
 * __Command Bar__<br>